-A. Declare that Defendants' actions to revoke Harvard's SEVP certification through the Revocation Notice are unconstitutional and/or unlawful because they violate the First Amendment, the Due Process Clause, and the APA;
+A. Declare that Defendants' actions to revoke Harvard's SEVP certification and/or EVP designation through the Revocation Notice are unconstitutional and/or unlawful;

-- B. Preliminarily and permanently enjoin Defendants, their agents, and anyone acting in concert or participation with Defendants from implementing, instituting, maintaining, or giving effect to the unlawful revocation of Harvard's SEVP certification; - C. Preliminarily and permanently enjoin Defendants, their agents, and anyone acting in concert or participation with Defendants from giving any force or effect to the Department of Homeland Security's May 22, 2025 Revocation Notice; - D. Permanently enjoin Defendants, their agents, and anyone acting in concert or participation with Defendants from issuing a NOIW or otherwise initiating proceedings to withdraw Harvard's SEVP certification in retaliation for Harvard's exercise of its rights under the First Amendment, or because of the viewpoint of Harvard's First Amendment protected speech, or because of Harvard's refusal to comply with the April 11 Demand Letter. - E. Award Harvard its reasonable fees, costs, and expenses, including attorneys' fees, pursuant to 28 U.S.C. § 2412; and - F. Grant other such relief as this Court may deem equitable, just, and proper.
+- B. Declare that the June 4, 2025, Presidential Proclamation entitled, "Enhancing National Security by Addressing Risks at Harvard University," is unconstitutional and unlawful; - C. Preliminarily and permanently enjoin Defendants, their agents, and anyone acting in concert or participation with Defendants from implementing, instituting, maintaining, or giving effect to the unlawful revocation of Harvard's SEVP certification or EVP designation; - D. Preliminarily and permanently enjoin Defendants, their agents, and anyone acting in concert or participation with Defendants from giving any force or effect to the Department of Homeland Security's May 22, 2025 Revocation Notice; - E. Preliminarily and permanently enjoin Defendants, their agents, and anyone acting in concert or participation with Defendants from giving effect to any suspension, withdrawal, revocation, termination, or other alteration of Plaintiff's SEVP certification or EVP designation or any other categorical restriction of Plaintiff's authority to sponsor non-immigrant F visas or J visas, other than through the procedures laid out in 8 C.F.R. §§ 214.3 and 214.4 or in 22 C.F.R. § 62; - F. Preliminarily and permanently enjoin Defendants, their agents, and anyone acting in concert or participation with Defendants from implementing, enforcing, or giving effect to the June 4, 2025, Presidential Proclamation entitled, "Enhancing National Security by Addressing Risks at Harvard University"; - G. Preliminarily and permanently enjoin Defendants, their agents, and anyone acting in concert or participation with Defendants from relying on or giving force or effect

+- to any suspension or limitation on entry for Harvard students, or removal orders issued to Harvard students, pursuant to the Proclamation; - H. Award Harvard its reasonable fees, costs, and expenses, including attorneys' fees, pursuant to 28 U.S.C. § 2412; and - I. Grant other such relief as this Court may deem equitable, just, and proper.

-Dated: May 23, 2025
+Dated: June 5, 2025